Updated February 2020

 For more information regarding adoption from India in general, you can visit this site.
 It is the Central Adoption Resource Authority (CARA) of the Ministry of Women & Child Development.

 An important part of SCH’s work is YOU!
 If you cannot afford to, or are not in a position to, adopt, there are many other ways to ensure SCH can continue to offer such a high level of care and amazing quality of life to these children.
 SCH relies on donations to keep running.
 Donation opportunities include child sponsorship at any cost per month, from as low as $25/month.
-Sponsorship usually costs between $300 and $400 per child, depending on complexity of needs and which city they live in (Ongole or Hyderabad).
+Sponsorship usually costs between $350 and $500 per child, depending on complexity of needs and city in which they live (Ongole or Hyderabad).